Skip to main content

 Being a college student isn’t easy.
 Balancing classes, friends, jobs, homework and family can be very stressful.
 At times, your life may seem to be overwhelming and confusing.
 At the counseling center a therapist will listen to you and help guide you through this difficult time.
 You will work together to better manage your stress.

-Who will know that I am coming to the counseling center?
+Will anyone know that I am coming to the counseling center or what I talk about in my sessions?

 The counseling center operates under a strict confidentiality policy.
-All personal information collected is kept confidential.
+All personal information collected is securely stored and kept confidential.
+Your counselor will discuss any limitations to confidentiality in your first session and ask you to review and sign an informed consent.
 With very few exceptions, no information is given out to professors, parents, or anyone else without your written consent.

 Contact Information